Silkey-Team/silkey-jwt/README.md

 ## Migration

-Migration process assumes, that your website is already prepared to *Sing in With Silkey*.
+Migration process assumes, that your website is already prepared to *Sign in With Silkey*.

-When user already has account on your website, he can migrate to Silkey and use *Sing in With Silkey* from now on.
+When user already has account on your website, he can migrate to Silkey and use *Sign in With Silkey* from now on.

 Migration process can vary and it depends entirely on how your website operates.
 But this is the general flow how it should look like: